akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.8.2.2 Test Case 5.8-2-2 (Functional) Test Purpose Test Units
+### 5.8.2.2 Test Case 5.8-2-2 (Functional)

+#### Test Purpose

 The purpose of this test case is the functional assessment of the cryptography used for communicating sensitive personal data between the device and associated services.

+#### Test Units

 a) For all "Communication Mechanisms" in IXIT 11-ComMech referenced in any sensitive personal data in IXIT 21-PersData according to "Sensitive", where the communication partner is an associated service, the TL shall apply all test units as specified in the Test case 5.5-1-2.

-## Assignment Of Verdict 5.8.3 Test Group 5.8-3 5.8.3.0 Test Group Objective
+## Assignment Of Verdict

 The verdict PASS is assigned if:

 - there is no indication that any used cryptographic setting differs from its IXIT documentation.

 The verdict FAIL is assigned otherwise.

+## 5.8.3 Test Group 5.8-3

+### 5.8.3.0 Test Group Objective

 The test group addresses the provision 5.8-3.

 This test group aims at revealing any capabilities of a DUT to sense information about its surroundings, such as optic, acoustic, biometric or location sensors.
 It is to be documented in a way that the user is knowledgeable about information that is obtained by the DUT.

-NOTE 1: The aim is to ensure that no functional sensing capabilities exist in the DUT that are undocumented.

-Inactive sensing capabilities could be activated by an attacker e.g. using compromised firmware.
+NOTE 1: The aim is to ensure that no functional sensing capabilities exist in the DUT that are undocumented.Inactive sensing capabilities could be activated by an attacker e.g. using compromised firmware.
 In general, not all sensing capabilities of the DUT are necessarily active.
 Still, all capabilities have to be documented.

 NOTE 2: Clearness and transparency of documentation refer to an understandable description in the documentation, as well as an explanation for the presence of sensing capabilities in the DUT.

-## 5.8.3.1 Test Case 5.8-3-1 (Functional) Test Purpose
+### 5.8.3.1 Test Case 5.8-3-1 (Functional)

+#### Test Purpose

 The purpose of this test case is the functional assessment of the documentation of external sensing capabilities (a-b) and the completeness of the IXIT documentation c).

+#### Test Units

 a) The TL **shall** functionally check whether the documentation of external sensing capabilities is accessible as documented in "Documentation of Sensors" in IXIT 2-UserInfo.